Brysonleeward/PDF-In-Browser-Rendering/Documentation/Development.md

 ## Additional Information

 Currently this project is functional and it is converting PDF's into bitmap images.
-It then saves and displays these images in the browser as jpegs.
+It then saves and displays these images in the browser as PNG files.
+There is also a hidden text layer that will allow for future editing and annotations.
 - The back end is currently converting pdf's into bitmaps, which will is then pushed to the front end for displaying.
 - The front end is contained inside a single button.
 When the button is clicked